 A mini surgery station, equipped with various types of stereotaxic systems, advanced anesthesia incubation chamber and isoflurane vaporizers, is also available for facilitating in vivo electrophysiology experiments.

-The Neuro Design Suite is open to all the neuroscience researchers in the Georgia Tech community, Emory University and other research institutions or facilities across metro Atlanta.
-Assistance, guidance and trainings on using all the equipment in NDS may be requested; however, it must be scheduled at least one week prior to usage.
+The Neuro Design Suite is open to all the neuroscience researchers in the Georgia Tech community, Emory University, and other research institutions or facilities across metro Atlanta.
+Assistance, guidance and trainings on using all the equipment may be requested; however, it must be scheduled at least one week prior to usage.

 Location: Petit Institute 2108 Contact: Bo Yang - email@example.com